In brief

 Detail Capability

 Polymer clay holds fine detail well.
-Texture stamps press cleanly, cane slices keep their pattern, and small surface marks survive the cure with very little change.
-The cure does not shrink the piece in a meaningful way, so a 30 mm earring goes into the oven 30 mm and comes out 30 mm.
+Texture stamps press cleanly, cane slices keep their pattern, and small surface marks usually survive the cure with very little change.
+Because polymer clay does not rely on water evaporation, a test pair is easier to keep close in size from shaping through cure.

 Air dry clay can hold detail at first, but shrinkage during drying is the catch.
-Depending on the brand and the thickness, an air dry piece can shrink 5 to 15 percent as the water leaves, and that shrinkage is rarely uniform.
-Fine detail softens, thin walls warp, and matched pairs drift out of register.
-For pixel grids, cane work, or anything that needs two pieces to match exactly, polymer clay is the more honest tool.
+Depending on the brand and the thickness, an air dry piece can shrink as the water leaves, and that shrinkage is rarely uniform.
+Fine detail softens, thin walls warp, and matched pairs can drift out of register.
+For pixel grids, cane work, or anything that needs two pieces to match closely, polymer clay is the easier one to keep in register.

 Cost and Setup